 In 1834 James Brine, James Hammett, George Loveless, James Loveless, Thomas Standfield and John Standfield were arrested, put on trial and sentenced to seven years' penal servitude.
 Their crime was to join a trade unon in the small Dorset town of Tolpuddle.
 Nation-wide campaigning resulted in a full and complete pardon for each of them.
-The Martyrs returned, their passage funded by donations.
+The Martyrs returned home.

 The Marx Memorial Library holds a unique set of contemporary newspapers documenting this story and shedding new light on social and political attitudes and broader debate about workers' rights, trade unions, crime and punishment.